uber-archive/idl/README.md

     include "../baz/baz.thrift"
     include "../../qux/quux/quux.thrift"

-The complexity of how this folder is organized is a necessary evil to support relative file includes.
+The complexity of how this directory is organized is a necessary evil to support relative file includes.
 If, in the future, the `include` directive supports richer semantics, it may be possible to simplify this directory, but for now it is what is is.